frcteam573/Team573ProgrammingDocs/docs/source/RobotCode.rst

 An example of a subsystem is below.
 It is an elevator subsystem that has a motor and an encoder to measure distance.

 .. code-block:: python

-	""" File defines the Elevator subsystem for the robot.""" import math
+	import math

 	import commands2